 Why Choose Crane & Derek De Biasio?

-Vancouver-based management consulting firm that has undertaken over 160 consulting assignments, mainly in the areas of decision support, economics, sustainability, business planning, social impact, policy analysis, climate change mitigation and adaptation, and environmental permitting.
+Vancouver-based management consulting firm that has undertaken over 160 consulting assignments, mainly in the areas of sustainability, ESG, decision support, economics, business planning, social impact, policy analysis, climate change mitigation and adaptation, and environmental permitting.

 Assignments conducted for Indigenous and non-Indigenous organizations.

 Wide-ranging stakeholder engagement and facilitation activities performed for many of the assignments undertaken for public sector organizations.